ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 * If you output multiple documents from a single document, then multiple delete commands will be sent, one for each prefix containing the destination collection name.

-* When documents are sent to the same collection and IDs don't change then deletion on the source results in sending a single delete command for a given ID.
+* When documents are sent to the same collection and IDs don't change, then deletion on the source results in sending a single delete command for a given ID.

 * Deletions can be filtered by defining deletion behavior functions in the script.